maddalinalazar/wordpress-demo_4_4_1/README.md

 a2enmod rewrite headers
 php5enmod mcrypt

-/*Open the files below with the given command, delete all of the contents of file and replace it with the text found below.*/ nano /etc/apache2/sites-enabled/000-default.conf
+/*Open the files below with the given command, delete all of the contents of file*/ nano /etc/apache2/sites-enabled/000-default.conf /*Replace the text in the file with the text below.*/
 <VirtualHost *:80>
         #ServerName example.com
         #ServerAlias www.example.com